Kim Shin-wook: Shanghai Shenhua

 On 8 July 2019, Kim joined Chinese Super League club Shanghai Shenhua and was reunited with his manager at Jeonbuk Hyundai Motors, Choi Kang-hee.
 He would make his debut in a league game against Hebei where he also scored his first goal for the club in a 2–1 defeat.
 After that game Kim quickly established himself as an integral member of the team and he would personally score 10 goals in 15 games as the club moved away from the relegation zone and went on to win the 2019 Chinese FA Cup.

 Lion City Sailors

-On 15 November 2021, Kim joined Singapore Premier League club Lion City Sailors on a three-year contract reportedly worth more than S$3 million, after his contract at Shanghai had ended.
-He would make his debut in the 2022 Singapore Community Shield game against Albirex Niigata Singapore where he scored his first goal and brace for the club in a 2–1 win, winning his first silverware with the Sailors in a dream debut.
+On 15 November 2021, Kim joined Singapore Premier League club Lion City Sailors on a three-year contract reportedly worth more than SGDS$3 million, after his contract at Shanghai had ended.
+He would make his debut in the 2022 Singapore Community Shield game against Albirex Niigata (S) where he scored his first goal and a brace for the club in a 2–1 win, winning his first silverware with the Sailors in a dream debut.

-On 1 April 2022, Kim scored his first hat-trick for the Sailors, as the club cruised to a 4–0 victory against Balestier Khalsa during the 2022 Singapore Premier League season.
+On 1 April, Kim scored his first hat-trick for the Sailors, as the club cruised to a 4–0 victory against Balestier Khalsa during the 2022 Singapore Premier League season.
+On 6 May, Kim scored his second hat-trick in a 4–3 home win against Hougang United.
+He would then go on to scored his third hat-trick against Young Lions in the club biggest ever 10–1 win on 13 August.
+Kim recorded his fourth hat-trick for the club on 26 August in a 9–4 away win against Hougang United where he become the first player in the league history to scored four hat-trick in a single season.